namistryy/collab-chat/README.md

-# Collab Chat — Browser Extension
+# Tandem — Browser Extension

-A floating collaborative chat window with AI-powered task extraction.
+Tandem is a live, remote design meeting where collaborators can work on their project while having a chat open on the same window.
+With AI assistance, chat logs are monitored for any tasks discussed and automatically extracted.
 Works universally on any website.
 No switching to Slack or Discord.

 ---